 All in all, attending the North Belfast Derby was a great experience—even though the game itself was terrible.
 I made new friends, learned a lot about Belfast during The Troubles, and got a really good impression of what it’s like to live in a divided city (for an account of those conversations please check out part three).
 Also, I got to experience football the way it should be—raw and up-close.
 It was a no-frills experience: No European-style support, no flares or coordinated singing and clapping, just verbal paroxysms mixed with laughter—at least in the beginning.
 The name of the stadium, the derelict white house, the old school stands—this was football romanticism in its primordial state.

 After a few beers, I got in a taxi with Brian and some of his friends and headed down to Hatfield’s, in South Belfast.
 We all put our red and white scarves away, for club colors are not well seen in Belfast, and entered the pub for a wee bit of craic.
-You can read about what happened later in part three.

 All in all, a memorable away day.